 Michelle Engblom-Deglmann, PhD, LMFT

-The Graduate School of Counseling hired Michelle Engblom-Deglmann as an assistant professor of marriage, couple and family counseling in 2014.
-For the previous four years she worked as an assistant professor and clinical training director at Simpson University, where she specialized in teaching courses on couples therapy and domestic violence, family therapy, and religion, marriage and the family, among other subjects.
+I joined the Graduate School of Counseling as an assistant professor of marriage, couple and family counseling in 2014.
+For the previous four years I worked as an assistant professor and clinical training director at Simpson University, where I specialized in teaching courses on couples therapy and domestic violence, family therapy, and religion, marriage and the family, among other subjects.

-Previously, she taught counseling courses in 2008-09 at St. Louis University, and from 2005 to 2010 she worked as a foster care and family therapist at Lutheran Child and Family Services of Belleville, Ill.
-Engblom-Deglmann is a licensed marriage and family therapist and an approved supervisor through the American Association for Marriage and Family Therapy.
-She holds a PhD in counseling and family therapy from St. Louis University (2009) and a master’s degree in community counseling from Saint Cloud State University (2003).
+Previously, I taught counseling courses in 2008-09 at St. Louis University, and from 2005 to 2010 worked as a foster care and family therapist at Lutheran Child and Family Services of Belleville, Ill.
+I am a licensed marriage and family therapist and an approved supervisor through the American Association for Marriage and Family Therapy.
+I hold a PhD in counseling and family therapy from St. Louis University (2009) and a master’s degree in community counseling from Saint Cloud State University (2003).

 Academic Background & Professional Memberships

 PhD, Counseling and Family Therapy, St. Louis University

 MA, Community Counseling, Saint Cloud State University

 Licensed Marriage and Family Therapist